 This course prepares students to provide culturally responsive safe, quality, transitional care while utilizing nursing judgment to increasingly complex, critically ill, and/or multiple clients and their families.
 Clinical experiences designed to reinforce theory are included in both acute care and community settings.

-Prerequisites: NRS 212, NRS 213, and NRS 214
+Prerequisites: NRS 212 or 222, NRS 213 or 223 and NRS 214